TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 <Link from="/users" to="/dashboard" search={prev => ({...prev, page: 0 })} />
 ```

 TanStack Router can narrow the types to specific routes in these cases.
-This means that you get better type safety and also better editor performance as your application scales.
-Therefore we encourage the use of `from` or `to` in these cases.
-To be clear `from` is only necessary if `prev` is used, otherwise TanStack Router does not infer the whole route tree
+This means that you get better type safety and better editor performance as your application scales.
+Therefore, we encourage the use of `from` and/or `to` in these cases.
+To be clear, in the third example, the usage of `from` is only necessary if the `prev` argument is used, otherwise, TanStack Router does not need to infer the whole route tree.

 These looser types also occur in `strict: false` modes.